PowerShell/PSArm/README.md

   - If the file already exists this will fail unless `-Force` is used.
   - `-PassThru` can be specified to also get the full template object from the command
   - `-NoWriteFile` can be specified to prevent the file being written
-- `-Verbose` will give a good account of what `Publish-PSArmTemplate` is doing
+- `-Verbose` will give a good account of what `Build-PSArmTemplate` is doing

-`Publish-PSArmTemplate` will write a JSON file to disk only, and is not intended to deploy the resulting ARM template.
+`Build-PSArmTemplate` will write a JSON file to disk only, and is not intended to deploy the resulting ARM template.
 Deployment functionality is already provided and maintained in Azure PowerShell commands and the `az` CLI.